Archibald Sayce: Life

 From 1872, Sayce spent most of his summers travelling for his health and in search of new texts.
 In 1879 he resigned from his tutorship at Oxford to dedicate his time to his research and exploring the near East.
 In 1881, Sayce was one of the first scholars to examine the Siloam Inscription, which he described in the Palestine Exploration Fund Quarterly.
 Sayce resigned his professorship in 1890 and briefly moved to Egypt, where he was instrumental in the reopening of the Museum of Cairo in 1891.
 In 1891, Sayce returned to Oxford to become the university's first Professor of Assyriology.

 Lectures were his favourite vehicle for publication, and he published his Hibbert Lectures on Babylonian religion in 1887.
 Sayce was also the Gifford Lecturer, 1900–1902; and Rhind Lecturer, 1906.

 Sayce was a founding member of the Society of Biblical Archaeology, which he presided from 1898 until it was absorbed into the Royal Asiatic Society in 1919.
 He was also an active member of the Royal Asiatic Society from 1874 and a founding member of the Society for the Promotion of Hellenic Studies.

 After his retirement in 1915, Sayce continued to write and spent his time in Edinburgh, Oxford and Egypt.
-By the end of his life, Sayce was considered an amateur rather than a specialist and was criticized for his lack of intellectual penetration and outdated opposition to the work of continental orientalists.
+By the end of his life, Sayce was considered to be an amateur rather than a specialist and was criticized for his lack of intellectual penetration and outdated opposition to the work of continental orientalists.
 In 1923, he published Reminiscences, an account of his life and his numerous travels.
 At the time of his death he was working on a translation of inscriptions discovered at Ras Shamra.
 Sayce died on 4 February 1933 in Bath.